bmezaris/ViGAT/README.md

 ## Video preprocessing

 Before training our method on any video dataset, the videos must be preprocessed and converted to an appropriate format for efficient data loading (in our work, we sample 9 frames per video for FCVID and YLI-MED and 120 frames per video for ActivityNet;
-on each frame, a variant of the Faster R-CNN object detector is used [4,5] for object detection and an VIT or RESNET152 network is used for extracting a representation of each entire frame as well as each object region).
+on each frame, a variant of the Faster R-CNN object detector is used [4,5] for object detection and an VIT or ResNet-152 network is used for extracting a representation of each entire frame as well as each object region).
 Following video preprocessing, the dataset root directory must contain the following subdirectories:
 * For usage of the VIT extractor:
   * ```vit_global/```: Numpy arrays of size 9x768 (or 120x768) containing the global frame feature vectors for each video (the 9 (120) frames, times the 768-element vector for each frame).
   * ```vit_local/```: Numpy arrays of size 9x50x768 (or 120x50x768) containing the appearance feature vectors of the detected frame objects for each video (the 9 (120) frames, times the 50 most-prominent objects identified by the object detector, times a 768-element vector for each object bounding box).
-* For usage of the RESNET extractor:
+* For usage of the ResNet-152 extractor:
   * ```R152_global/```: Numpy arrays of size 9x2048 (or 120x2048) containing the global frame feature vectors for each video (the 9 (120) frames, times the 2048-element vector for each frame).
   * ```R152_local/```: Numpy arrays of size 9x50x2048 (or 120x50x2048) containing the appearance feature vectors of the detected frame objects for each video (the 9 (120) frames, times the 50 most-prominent objects identified by the object detector, times a 2048-element vector for each object bounding box).